-- 4.1 Stage 1 Receipt of an allegation of research misconduct - 4.1.1 Upon receipt of an allegation of research misconduct the Named Person will: - review the nature of the allegations and if necessary, depending upon the seriousness or immediacy of the concerns raised, take steps to stop any further activity; - where there are regulatory or legal implications, take steps to inform the appropriate authority or the police as required; - where there is a prima facie requirement, invoke University disciplinary procedures, overriding the procedure for investigating research misconduct and inform the appropriate University departments; - acknowledge receipt of the allegations in a response to the Complainant and advise him/her of the procedure that will be followed; and - seek to determine if the allegations fall within the definition of research misconduct as defined in Appendix I to this document. - 4.1.2 If it is determined that the allegations do not fall within the definition of research misconduct provided in Appendix I, the Named Person will write to the Complainant indicating: - why the allegations cannot be investigated using this procedure; - which University or other process, if any, might be appropriate; and - to whom the allegations should be reported. - 4.1.3 If it is determined that the allegations fall within the definition of research misconduct, the Named Person will notify the following that an investigation is to take place: - Vice-Chancellor - Pro-Vice-Chancellor (Research & Innovation) - Director of Human Resources (where the respondent is a member of staff) - Director of Finance contractual details of the research in question, including the involvement of external funding, sponsoring or other organisations and whether or not these should be involved in the investigation and at what stage they should be informed of the allegations.
+- 4.1 Stage 1 Receipt of an allegation of research misconduct - 4.1.1 Upon receipt of an allegation of research misconduct the Named Person will: - review the nature of the allegations and if necessary, depending upon the seriousness or immediacy of the concerns raised, take steps to stop any further activity; - where there are regulatory or legal implications, take steps to inform the appropriate authority or the police as required; - where there is a prima facie requirement, invoke University disciplinary procedures, overriding the procedure for investigating research misconduct and inform the appropriate University departments; - acknowledge receipt of the allegations in a response to the Complainant and advise him/her of the procedure that will be followed; and - seek to determine if the allegations fall within the definition of research misconduct as defined in Appendix I to this document. - 4.1.2 If it is determined that the allegations do not fall within the definition of research misconduct provided in Appendix I, the Named Person will write to the Complainant indicating: - why the allegations cannot be investigated using this procedure; - which University or other process, if any, might be appropriate; and - to whom the allegations should be reported. - 4.1.3 If it is determined that the allegations fall within the definition of research misconduct, the Named Person will notify the following that an investigation is to take place: - Vice-Chancellor - Pro Vice-Chancellor (Research) - Chief People Officer (where the respondent is a member of staff) - Chief Strategy & Finance Officer the nature of the allegations